The AIPPI Editorial Policy and Guidelines below apply to all contributions submitted for publication online. Contributors should endeavor to comply.

 - Advertisements or other promotional material relating to private initiatives or services or publications of members, with the exception of a reference accompanying an excerpt as contemplated in the preceding Guideline, will not qualify for publication.

 - Preferably, contributions should follow the house style for e-News (e.g. with no or few footnotes).
 Contributions should be submitted as a text file (e.g. Microsoft Word, not pdf files).

 - There may be a waiting period before publication.
 The Editorial Team reserves the right to select or reject contributions for publication on the basis of their potential interest to members, and to expedite publication where this is felt necessary.

 - Where AIPPI online carries the first publication, there will be no objection against subsequent publication in another journal, provided the first publication by AIPPI is acknowledged.

 - Reproducing of contributions (for example on national AIPPI websites) is allowed.
 However, we request that you add that it was “First published in the AIPPI Newsletter” and provide a link to the relevant newsletter.

 I still have questions.
 What can I do?

-Any queries related to AIPPI online publications should be sent to the AIPPI Communications Manager.
+Any queries related to AIPPI online publications should be sent to AIPPI Publications.